yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 - non-valid : there exists **at least one truth assignment** to make it `false`
 - unsatisfiable : **no truth assignment** makes it `true`
 - satisfiable : there exists **at least one truth assignment** to make it `true`
+- refutable : there exists a truth assignment to make it `false`
 - tautology : a **valid propositional formula**
 - contradiction : a **unsatisfiable propositional formula**
 - substitution : replace propositional letters by formulas
 - interchange of equivalents : replace a formula with another formula
 - decidability :
 - clause : a **set** (disjunction) of literals
+- Horn clause (non-examinable) : a clause with at most one position literal
 - clausal form : TODO
 - conjunctive normal form (CNF) : a conjunction of disjunctions of literals (a conjunction of *clauses*)
 - reduced CNF (RCNF) : CNF formula that is in RCNF if for each of its clauses, no propositional letter occurs twice